 Group Campgrounds: Battery Alexander is open all year.
-Kirby Cove is open from about May to November; exact dates depend on weather and road conditions.
+Kirby Cove is open from April 1 to October 31; exact dates depend on weather and road conditions.
 Reservations are required for both campgrounds; they can be made 90 days in advance.
 For reservations call the park's Marin Headlands Visitor Center in Marin County.
-Sites can accommodate from 12 to 65 campers.
+Sites can accommodate from 8 to 65 campers.
 The number and type of vehicles permitted in the campgrounds are restricted.
-Handicapped-accessible toilets are available at Kirby Cove.
+Wheelchairaccessible toilets are available at both Kirby Cove and Battery Alexander.
+The number of days of stay may be extended to 5 during periods of low demand.

-Backcountry Campsites: Backcountry camping is allowed at sites shown below from about May to November; exact dates depend on the weather.
-Reservations are required; contact the park's

-Marin Headlands Visitor Center in Marin County.
+Backcountry Campsites: Backcountry camping is allowed all year at sites shown below.
+Reservations are required; contact the park's Marin Headlands Visitor Center in Marin County.